 Do you routinely work with clients who own or rent historic properties?
-(I.E., are you a contractor, realtor, architect, etc.?) - Y/N Are the properties commercial or residential? (commercial/residential/both)
+(I.E., are you a contractor, realtor, architect, etc.?) - Y/N Are the properties commercial or residential? (commercial (residential (beth))

-Do you know how to find out if a property is designated? - y/n
+Are the properties commercial or residential? (commercial/residential/both) Do you know how to find out if a property is designated? - y/n